ibrahim11elian/image-and-articles/README.md

 The same project is built with each of these techniques.
 You'll find one folder for each.

+**Note:** i'm just adding a copy of one of the HTML files in the root for the sake of deploying the page on github.

 ### Screenshot

 ![screenshot](./images/screenshot.png "screenshot")